JulieStrand/realtime-bus-tracker/README.md

 This model can be built upon to make more real-time tracking web apps for public transit in Portland, OR and other entities for which I can access real-time location data through an API.

-To use the application: the map is populated and updated automatically upon loading. ''MIT License
+To use the application: the map is populated and updated automatically upon loading.

 ---
+MIT License

 Copyright (c) 2022 Julie Strand

 Permission is hereby granted, free of charge, to any person obtaining a copy